 Rates are to increase in line with inflation (based on RPI) with effect from 1 April 2013.
 The exceptions to this are noted below.

 Vehicle Excise Duty has been frozen in 2013/14 on heavy goods vehicles (HGVs), buses, and related categories of vehicle that are linked to the lower HGV rate (minor rates) for 2013/14.

-Legislation will be included in the Finance Bill 2013 to raise the gross gaming yield (GGY) bandings for gaming duty in line with inflation (RPI).
-The revised GGY bandings must be used for accounting periods starting on or after 1 April 2013.
+Legislation on raising the gross gaming yield (GGY) bandings for gaming duty in line with inflation (RPI) will be included in the Finance Bill 2013.
+The updated GGY bandages will be used for accounting periods starting on or after April 1, 2013.

 Carbon price floor and Northern Ireland

 The Government is announcing final details about the carbon price floor (CPF) which will come into effect on 1 April 2013.
 The rates from 1 April 2015 will be equivalent to £18.08 per tonne of carbon dioxide.
 The indicative rates for 2016/17 and 2017/18 are equivalent to £21.20 and £24.62 per tCO2 respectively.

 The measure also confirms that the CPF will not apply in Northern Ireland from 1 April 2013.